pixelnull/crowdspotter/README.md

 1. Replace the placeholder values for CLIENT_ID and CLIENT_SECRET above with your actual API credentials.

 To run the script:
-1. Ensure you have Python installed on your Windows system.
+1. Ensure you have Python installed on your system.
 2. Install the required packages:

    `pip install crowdstrike-falconpy`